francescodibetta/francescodibetta.github.io/_news/announcement_20251205.md

 related_posts: false
 ---

-I am happy to share that I have been invited by [Lilith Mace](https://www.lilithmace.com/) (Glasgow) and [Martin Smith](https://edwebprofiles.ed.ac.uk/profile/martin-smith) (Edinburgh) to present my work at the upcoming conference, "Between Probability and Certainty: 10 Years on."
-The event commemorates the tenth anniversary of the publication of [Martin’s book](https://academic.oup.com/book/9090).
+I’m really happy to share that I’ve been invited by [Lilith Mace](https://www.lilithmace.com/) (Glasgow) and [Martin Smith](https://edwebprofiles.ed.ac.uk/profile/martin-smith) (Edinburgh) to present my work at the upcoming conference, "Between Probability and Certainty: 10 Years on."
+It’s a special event marking the tenth anniversary of the publication of [Martin’s book](https://academic.oup.com/book/9090), and I’m honored to be part of it.

-I will be presenting a paper I am currently developing regarding some unexpected consequences of Martin's theory when applied to modeling a rational agent forming beliefs about continuous quantities via measuring instruments.
+I’ll be presenting a paper I’m currently working on regarding some unexpected consequences of Martin's theory—specifically how it behaves when an agent forms beliefs about continuous quantities through measuring instruments.
+Really looking forward to the discussion!